 December 9, 2013

-We’ve told you why fall is a great time for planting new trees and shrubs here, but did you know that now is still a good time transplant trees and shrubs?
-Once all this ice is gone of course!
+We’ve told you why fall is a great time for planting new trees and shrubs here, but did you know that now is still a good time to transplant trees and shrubs?
+Once all this ice is gone, of course!

 - Dig your hole before digging up your plant.
 Estimate the size of the plant’s root ball by digging around the plant a bit to see how far out the larger roots grow.
 The new hole should be twice as wide and just as deep as the root ball.

 - Dig up your plant.
 The goal is to get as much of the root ball as possible.
 Dig gently about 3 feet out from the base of the plant and dig inwards.
 Slide your shovel under the larger roots to begin to lift the plant up.
 You will more than likely cut through many smaller roots.
 The plant’s feeder roots are located in the top few inches of the soil so be very careful with that part of the root ball.

 - You may need another person to help lift the plant.
 Place on a tarp to move the plant to its new home and gently place into the hole.
 Backfill with the native soil you just dug out.
 Topdress with mulch and water in with organic root stimulator.

 - Maintain!
 Be sure to water your newly transplanted tree or shrub regularly and add root stimulator once a month for the next few months to help the roots establish in good health.

 Do you have a tree or shrub that must be moved?
 January and February are great times to transplant, so give us a call.